 - The NUS is working in partnership with Stand Alone to ensure estranged students’ voices are heard, and their needs understood.
 The NUS Connect Welfare Zone offers practical advice and guidance, and you can visit your students’ union via the university’s website to find out what support they can offer.

-If you’re estranged from your family and are looking for additional information about the support available, here are just some of the organisations and charities that can help.
+If you’re estranged from your parents and are looking for additional information about the support available, here are just some of the organisations and charities that can help.